Welcome

 Key Term: client ledger

-A record showing all receipts and payments of client and business money for each client and each legal matter, including running balances.
+A record showing all receipts and payments of client and business money for each client and each legal matter, including running balances and sufficient narrative to identify the transaction and its purpose.

 Key Term: cashbook

-A record of all receipts and payments through the firm’s client bank account(s), showing running totals.
+A record of all receipts and payments through the firm’s client bank account(s) and business bank account(s), showing running totals and clear cross-references to the ledgers.

 Key Term: reconciliation